MicrosoftDocs/win32/desktop-src/tablet/iinkanalyzer-getrecognizedstring.md

 ---
-Description: 'Retrieves the best-result string of the recognition operation for the entire context node tree in the IInkAnalyzer.' ms.assetid: '4aa57f41-3122-47a9-a60d-4a229e23f63c'
+Description: Retrieves the best-result string of the recognition operation for the entire context node tree in the IInkAnalyzer. ms.assetid: 4aa57f41-3122-47a9-a60d-4a229e23f63c
-title: 'IInkAnalyzer::GetRecognizedString method'
+title: IInkAnalyzerGetRecognizedString method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IInkAnalyzer::GetRecognizedString method